fkarg/fkarg.github.io/drafts/seven-habits.md

 - it gets withdrawn constantly by unmet expectations
 - when overdrawn: walking in a minefield, tension everywhere
 - Mayor deposits:
-    - understanding the individual (might turn into withdrawal otherwise)
+    - understanding the individual (an action might turn into a withdrawal otherwise)
     - attending the little things
     - keeping commitments
     - clarifying expectations